This item below is out of stock, but another example (left) is available. To view the available item, click "Details."

 Publication History and Census

 Ernest Dudley Chase (July 26, 1878 - August 25, 1966) was an American illustrator of greeting cards and pictorial maps active in the first half of the 20th century.
-Chase was born in Lowell Massachusetts.
 From his studio in Winchester, Massachusetts, Chase became famous for his elaborately illustrated pictorial maps.
-He was born in Lowell Massachusetts and attended the Lowell Textile School and the Vesper George Art School.
+He was born in Lowell, Massachusetts, and attended the Lowell Textile School and the Vesper George Art School.
 He took work with Butterfield Printing Company in 1900.
-In 1906 he moved to the W. T. Sheehan Printing Firm.
+In 1906, he moved to the W. T. Sheehan Printing Firm.
 He began producing postcards and greeting cards on his own account in 1908.
-This initial imprint was Des Arts Publishers, but later he changed it to Ernest Dudley Chase Publishers.
-Chase is best known today for his distinctive pictorial maps, most of which he published privately, characterized by densely packed vignette images of important locations.
+This initial imprint was Des Arts Publishers, but later, he changed it to Ernest Dudley Chase Publishers.
+Chase is best known today for his distinctive pictorial maps, most of which he published privately, characterized by dense vignette images of important locations.
 The biographical pamphlet A Meticulous Maker of Maps describes Chase's attention to detail wherein, pursuing a 'passion for perfection' by stippling his images 'dot-by-dot, with tiny pens' under a magnifying glass.
-His impressive corpus includes nearly 50 maps focusing various parts of the United States and Europe.
+His impressive corpus includes nearly 50 maps focusing on various parts of the United States and Europe, as well as other international locations and novelty pieces.
 Most are thematic, focusing on topics such as wonders of the world, stamps, aviation, and war.
-Others, such as his map of The United States as viewed by California and Loveland are satirical in nature.
-All are highly coveted by collectors today.
+Others, such as his map of The United States as viewed by California and Loveland are satirical.
+All, in their original editions, are coveted by a dedicated following of modern collectors.
 More by this mapmaker...